dougnoel/sentinel/README.md

 A Selenium framework that implements the [Page Object Model](http://cheezyworld.com/2010/11/09/ui-tests-not-brittle/) (POM) using [Object Oriented Programming](https://en.wikipedia.org/wiki/Object-oriented_programming) (OOP) concepts.
 It abstracts out most of the complexity of Selenium to allow users to focus on automating tests and not spend time dealing with the technical details of implementing an automation framework.

+## Quickstart
+For those wanting to go crazy without reading lots of docs, get the [sentinel.example Project](https://github.com/dougnoel/sentinel.example), and checkout the [Sentinel Javadocs](https://dougnoel.github.io/sentinel/), especially the steps package.
+Sentinel is intended to be included in your test automation and used as a jar file.
+If you are writing tests, you should **NOT** be modifying the Sentinel code itself.

+People wondering where they can write @Given, @When, and @Then steps should first be asking what has been written and attempting to reuse that instead of writing their own.
+If you are writing your own more than 1% of the time then you are not using the framework as intended and wasting time (or working on something really weird).

 # Section 1: Using Sentinel

 ## 1.0 Getting Started